Guide to Malaga Airport

 If you have luggage to check in, make your way to the correct check-in desk.
 Some are located in T3 – those for long-haul flights are situated to the far right – while others are in T2.
 All passengers must pass through security in T3.

 This section of our guide to Malaga Airport has information about facilities available at the airport, listed alphabetically.

 If you need assistance at Malaga Airport, book it at least 48 hours before your flight.
-You can do this via this link or by calling 913 211 000.
+You can do via the AENA website or by calling 913 211 000.
 There are numerous assistance points around the airport.
-For a full list, click here and go to Reduced Mobility.
+Look for the list in Reduced Mobility on the website.